Comparing research platforms

 AI-driven research automation

-Lyssna offers limited AI features, such as text summaries, follow-up questions, and transcription.
-These help speed up analysis but still require manual interpretation.
-Maze provides a suite of AI-powered research tools that includes these features and more.
-Ask the right questions at the right time with Maze AI’s Perfect Question and Dynamic Follow-Ups; scale interview studies with Maze’s AI moderator; and analyze findings with Automated Themes and AI summaries.
+Lyssna offers AI summaries for unmoderated studies and interview recordings, follow-up questions, and a beta model context protocol (MCP) server that lets supported AI assistants query research data.
+However, Lyssna doesn't currently offer an AI moderator that can independently conduct interviews.
+Maze also offers an MCP integration, connecting research data to tools such as Claude, ChatGPT, Copilot, and Cursor.
+It provides a suite of AI-powered research tools that includes these features and more.
+Ask the right questions at the right time with Maze AI’s perfect question and dynamic follow-ups; scale interview studies with Maze’s AI moderator; and analyze findings with automated themes and AI summaries.
 It’s AI support across the entire research process to help teams make confident product decisions faster.

 Mobile-first research capabilities

-Lyssna supports tests on desktop browsers.
-Lyssna users are unable to test directly on mobile devices.
+Lyssna enables testing mobile designs and Figma prototypes in a browser, through iPhone, Android, and tablet devices.
+However, live website testing is currently limited to desktop browsers, and Lyssna doesn’t yet offer native mobile app testing.
 Maze’s dedicated mobile app, Maze Participate, captures user behavior across live apps, mobile websites, and prototypes.
 This makes it possible to run realistic mobile studies with full-device screen, audio, and video recordings—alongside desktop testing.

 Automated, custom reporting

-Lyssna provides recordings and AI text summaries, but leaves teams to piece insights together manually.
+Lyssna provides recordings, AI summaries, tagging, filters, comments, CSV exports, share links, and research-specific visual reports.
+These include heatmaps, click maps, funnels, Sankey charts, agreement matrices, similarity matrices, bar charts, and word clouds.
 Maze reports are created automatically following research studies and are fully customizable.
 For qualitative studies, reports provide AI-powered thematic and sentiment analysis, transcripts, and highlights.
 For quantitative studies, reports deliver task metrics like completion rates, time on task, and path analysis.
 Together, these insights give stakeholders the clarity they need to align quickly and move forward with confidence.

 Maze vs. Lyssna: Feature comparison